 Once you have taken in the astonishing grandeur of this Italianate stone house near Cheltenham, you may think yourself convinced that whatever is within cannot match it.
 To call the look 'designer' doesn’t do justice to Cowley Manor’s funky, flamboyant aesthetic; the effect of cowhide window seats and comical papier-mâché ‘hunting trophies’ is certainly a world away from the usual country-house hotels.

-Rates do not include the Continental breakfast (£14.50 a person).
+Rates don't usually include the Continental breakfast (it's about £14.50 a person).

 On sunny, English afternoons, keep the waddling ducks company and have tea on the terrace overlooking the lake.
 If even this sounds like too much effort for a lazy holiday, seek out one of the hammocks in the grounds for a spot of well-deserved shut-eye.